AnandSShekhawat/Github-Copilot-Restored/Labfiles/Standalone-lab03/Lab3-copy.md

      ![](media/cs5.png)

-12. Navigate back to the home page of your repository, click on **creating a new file** under Quick setup.
+12. Navigate back to the home page of your repository, and click on **creating a new file** under Quick setup.

     ![](media/Exercise1-task1-1(1).png)